 - The two remaining Primordials, who sided with the gods, are: Gaia (the Earth Mother, creator of the Five Elemental Dragons, who is in some way connected to Creation) and Autochthon (the inventor of Exaltation and the patron of technology, who later fled to Elsewhere and became a planet made of Steampunk).
 Both of them also happen to be the kindest of the Primordials even prior to the war, with Gaia having an all-encompassing empathy and Autochthon being particularly fond of humans and their skill at technology.

-- Worth mentioning is that in 2e you can become a Titan yourself, if you're a Green Sun Prince.
+- In 2e you can become a Titan yourself, if you're a Green Sun Prince.
 This means you tie your personal legend into Creation, and exist forevermore barring serious disasters.
 Since one of the Titans destroyed 90% of Creation back then, the job vacancy of Titan-hood is always open.

 - In the Role Aids supplement Giants, the Titans were the first giants.
 They had godlike abilities and powers, including the ability to cast any spell at will, and have artistic abilities that outmatch those of any other culture.

 - Many creatures in Magic: The Gathering are referred to as Titans, typically Giants or Beasts, but the best fit would be the cycle of five introduced in Magic 2011.